-With the decline in the real estate market over the past few years, many homeowners owe more on their homes than their houses are worth.
-This mortgage deficiency may be the cause of a foreclosure or short sale, and the homeowner may be liable to pay this deficiency back to the lender.
-If the value of your house has gone done substantially and you have a second mortgage or a HELOC, a Chapter 13 bankruptcy may enable you remove this lien from your home and reduce the amount that you owe.
+If the value of your house has gone down substantially and you have a second mortgage or a HELOC, a Chapter 13 bankruptcy might allow you to remove this lien from your home, discharge the junior mortgage, and reduce the amount that you owe.

-Example: Your balance on your first mortgage is $500,000.
-You have a second mortgage in the amount of $50,000.
+Example.
+Your balance on your first mortgage is $500,000.
+You have a $50,000 second mortgage.
 Your home is currently worth $475,000.
-In this scenario, your second mortgage is no longer secured by the equity in your home, only $475,000 of the first mortgage is secured by your equity.
-Because the second mortgage is no longer secured, you can strip it off.
+In this scenario, the equity doesn’t secure your second mortgage.
+Why?
+Because the equity won’t cover the first mortgage in its entirety—only $475,000 of it—leaving the second mortgage wholly unsecured.
+You can strip it off.

 You cannot strip off a second mortgage that is partially secured by your equity in the home.
-This means that if the value of your house is enough that even part of your second mortgage would be paid out of a sale, it is partially secured and the second mortgage cannot be removed through bankruptcy.
+If the value of your house is enough to pay even part of your second mortgage out of a sale, it is partially secured, and the court won’t remove the second mortgage through bankruptcy.

-Courts do not all agree on the proper method for stripping a lien from your home.
+Not all courts agree on the proper method for stripping a lien from your home.
 Most courts prefer debtors to address the lien stripping and their Chapter 13 plan or to bring a motion asking the court to strip the lien.
-A few courts require debtors to bring an adversary proceeding in order to strip off a lien.
+A few courts require debtors to bring an adversary proceeding to strip off a lien.
 If you file a motion or raise the issue in your plan, and the lender objects, the court will schedule a hearing where you and the creditor can present evidence.

-If the judge rules in your favor, the lien secured by the second mortgage will be removed from your home, and the loan amount will become part of your unsecured debt, and paid along with your other unsecured debt according to your Chapter 13 plan.
+If the judge rules in your favor, the court will remove the lien secured by the second mortgage from your home, and the loan amount will become part of your unsecured debt, and paid along with your other unsecured debt according to your Chapter 13 plan.